Sports Backers

 multi-use trail currently (2024) under development — from a northern terminus in Ashland, Virginia to a southern terminus in Petersburg, Virginia.

 As of late 2024, the group is renovating a building and property at 4921 Lakeside Avenue, Richmond — near Richmond's historic Spring Park, site of slave Gabriel's Rebellion of 1800.
 The former Bank of America branch bank will house Sport Backer's offices and programs and will become a trailhead for the Fall Line Trail, with parking and restrooms.

 Programs and events

-Sports Backers owns and coordinates Dominion Riverrock, the largest outdoor sports and music festival in the country, the Ukrop's Monument Avenue 10k, the 8th largest running race in the United States, and the Anthem Richmond Marathon, the 18th largest marathon in the country.
+Sports Backers owns and coordinates Dominion Riverrock, the largest outdoor sports and music festival in the country; the Ukrop's Monument Avenue 10k, the 8th largest running race in the United States; and the Anthem Richmond Marathon, the 18th largest marathon in the country.

-Sports Backers created Movement Makers Movement Makes, a national active living conference to encourage community health organizations that promote physical activity to have a place to gather and learn from each other.
-The annual event takes place in Richmondat the concurrent with Dominion Riverrock.

 Training

 Sports Backers training teams provide local residents preparation trainingfor local road races.
 The Sports Backers Marathon, Half Marathon and 8k training teams prepared runners for the three races of the Anthem Richmond Marathon.